Yeswanthreddy44/os_question7/README.md

+7. Sudesh Sharma is a Linux expert who wants to have an online system where he can handle student queries.
+Since there can be multiple requests at any time he wishes to dedicate a fixed amount of time to every request so that everyone gets a fair share of his time.
+He will log into the system from 10am to 12am only.
+He wants to have separate requests queues for students and faculty.
+Implement a strategy for the same.
+The summary at the end of the session should include the total time he spent on handling queries and average query time.

 The given problem is based upon solving queries of persons of different classes i.e. Faculty and Students.
 Thus, these queries can be compared to different processes in terms of operating system where each process has its demands and needs resources and time for its execution.
 And this demands of processes are handled by the CPU.
 In the given scenario, Mr. Sudesh Sharma, Linux expert, can be considered